LUXROBO/pymodi/README.md

 Quickstart
 ----------
-Install the latest PyMODI if you haven\'t installed it yet:
+Install the latest PyMODI if you haven't installed it yet:
 ```commandline
 pip install -U pymodi --user
 ```